-To ensure free and unfettered access to information and ideas, the ALCPL Board of Trustees will ensure that ALCPL's books and other resources are available for all citizens of the City of Athens and Limestone County and to other members of the public served by ALCPL for their interest, information, and enlightenment.
+To ensure free access to information and ideas, the ALCPL Board of Trustees will ensure that ALCPL's books and other resources are available for all citizens of the City of Athens and Limestone County and to other members of the public served by ALCPL for their interest, information, and enlightenment (subject to more detailed policies described herein, such as borrowers card restrictions).

-To further ensure free and unfettered access to information and ideas, the Board of Trustees and Director will ensure that materials, information, and resources selected for the Library reflect the diverse values, beliefs, and interests of all the members of the Athens and Limestone County community so that individuals can develop their own intelligent and well-researched decisions and opinions.
+To further ensure free access to information and ideas, the Board of Trustees and Director will ensure that materials, information, and resources selected for the Library reflect the diverse values, beliefs, and interests of all the members of the Athens and Limestone County community so that individuals can develop their own intelligent and well-researched decisions and opinions.
 This policy will be further detailed in the Materials Selection Policy (page 37).